getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 `age`

 : Restrict results to issues created since `age`.
-The syntax is similar to the unix `find` command:
+The syntax is similar to the Unix `find` command:

   Issues new in the last 24 hours: